glad-tidings/MajorBotSharp/README.md

 | Auto Daily Streak         | ✅        |

 ## Settings
-Open project in visual studio and enter all query_id in data.txt file and build or start project
+Open project in visual studio and enter all query_id in data.txt file and build or start project ([Get Telegram MiniGame Query ID using Chrome](https://youtu.be/r0Ulqev-9M4))

 ![](http://visit.parselecom.com/Api/Visit/28/6C3B2A)